browserengineering/book/book/embeds.md

 It's pretty easy: every place we deduce the width or height of an image layout object from its intrinsic size, first consult the corresponding attribute and use it instead if present.
-First, in `image` on `InlineLayout`.
+Let's start with `image` on `InlineLayout`.
 The width and height attributes are in CSS pixels without unit suffixes, so parsing is easy, and we need to multiply by zoom to get device pixels: